-- p Subject to a meeting being quorate, all questions at a meeting - shall be decided by a majority of the councillors and non- - councillors with voting rights present and voting. - q The chairman of a meeting may give an original vote on any - matter put to the vote, and in the case of an equality of votes may - exercise his casting vote whether or not he gave an original vote.
+- p Subject to a meeting being quorate, all questions at a meeting - shall be decided by a majority of the Councillors and non- - Councillors with voting rights present and voting. - q The Chair of a meeting may give an original vote on any matter - put to the vote, and in the case of an equality of votes may - exercise his casting vote whether or not he gave an original vote.

-See standing orders 6(h) and (i) for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the Council.
+See standing orders 6(h) and (i) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council.

-- In the standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. to the vote and will be taken in alphabetical order of those present at the meeting and eligible to vote. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and noncouncillors with voting rights;
+- r Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave his vote for or against that question.
+Such a request shall be made before moving to the vote and the vote will be taken in alphabetical order of those present at the meeting and eligible to vote. - s The minutes of a meeting shall include an accurate record of the following: - i) the time and place of the meeting; - ii) the names of Councillors who are present and the names of Councillors who are absent; - iii) interests that have been declared by Councillors and non-Councillors with voting rights; - iv) the grant of dispensations (if any) to Councillors and non-Councillors with voting rights;

-- iv. the grant of dispensations (if any) to councillors and noncouncillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - t A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 5d(viii) for the quorum of a committee or subcommittee meeting. - v If a meeting is or becomes inquorate no business shall be - transacted and the meeting shall be closed.
-The business on the - agenda for the meeting shall be adjourned to another meeting. - w A meeting shall only exceed a period of 2 hours at the discretion of the Chairman. - x In the event of severe weather conditions or any other emergency the Clerk may, in consultation with the Chairman of the Council, cancel any meeting of the Council, a committee or sub-committee, working party or steering group and shall give immediate notice of such cancellation to as many members/persons due to attend the meeting as practicable.
+- v) whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi) if there was a public participation session; and - vii) the resolutions made. - t A Councillor or a non-Councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 5d(viii) for the quorum of a committee or subcommittee meeting. - v If a meeting is or becomes inquorate no business shall be - transacted and the meeting shall be closed.
+The business on the - agenda for the meeting shall be adjourned to another meeting. - w A meeting shall only exceed a period of 2 hours at the discretion of the Chair. - x In the event of severe weather conditions or any other emergency the Clerk may, in consultation with the Chair of the Council, cancel any meeting of the Council, a committee or sub-committee, working party or steering group and shall give immediate notice of such cancellation to as many members/persons due to attend the meeting as practicable.